jamesenki/ADR_Concord/README.md

 ## Expected Use Cases Covered by Solutions
 > Identify which use case to cover and which are excluded
+### Use Case: Embedded Systems Integration and Delivery
+-Merge, Build, Scan, Test, Deploy to HIL/SIL
+-Merge, Build, Scan, Test, Deploy to Bench
+-Merge, Build, Scan, Test, Deploy to Vehicles

+### Use Case: Mobile Application Integration and Delivery
+- Merge, Build, Scan, Test, Certify, Deploy to Android
+- Merge, Build, Scan, Test, Certify, Deploy to iOS

+### Use Case: SDPR
+- Merge, Build, Scan, Test, Deploy to Environments

+### Other Functional Requirements
+ - Enablement/Governance for Architecture Requirements using As Code
+ - Enablement Security as Code
+ - Enablement Policy Compliance as Code

 ## Proposed Solutions
 ### Solution 1: Concord